inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 Background estimation is one of the most expensive operations in CNMFe.
 As such, increasing the background downsampling factor can also significantly reduce processing time while shifting the background estimate toward a global rather than a localized estimate.
+Another way to improve processing speed is to downsample the input data as per our recommended workflow.
+Many operations are performed on every pixel.
+Downsampling can help reduce noise and also dramatically reduce processing time.

 ### Limited Computing Resources
 If you are attempting to run CNMFe on a system that has limited random-access memory,